 Mamerto Adan is an engineer by profession, but a writer by night.
 He loves toys and knives.
 He also has a martial arts background.

 Anime eyes alone are art pieces.
-They are not the beady orbs that one sketches on a face.
-They are complex lines and circles, colors and shadows that bring a character to life.
+They are not the beady orbs that one sketches on a face; they are complex lines, circles, colors, and shadows that bring a character to life.

 Anime faces are about as complex as any other drawn faces.
-Given the level of details, they are not simple cartoons.
-They are basically a reconstruction of a real human face.
+Given the level of detail, they are not simple cartoons; they are basically a reconstruction of a real human face.
 We need symmetry, forms, and alignments, or else our anime face will look malformed.
 The size of the face should also be considered.
 Small faces denote younger ages or female genders.
 Larger faces are for guys.
 Consider your sketch a failure if your face is not the right size.

-Once you've learned to draw the eyes and face, I think you're ready to do a full body figure.
+Once you've learned to draw the eyes and face, you can do a full-body figure.
 This article will show you step-by-step how to bring your awesome figure to life.
 In this case, we will do an anime girl.
-Now I have enough overly cute lolis in my Facebook feed, so just to give me a break, we will do a sort of emo girl.
-Now with that said, prepare your pens and paper and let’s start sketching.
+Now I have enough overly cute lolis in my Facebook feed, so we will do a sort of emo girl to give me a break.
+With that said, prepare your pens and paper and start sketching.

 The Eggs and Sausages (With Line Frame) Method

 This approach is not originally mine.
 I got this from a guy in the show called Art Attack years ago.
 As I recall, his name is Neil Buchanan, and he speaks in a heavy English accent (heavy for me).
 To his fans, the guy is now a rock star, and he stopped hosting the show years ago.

-Anyway, when doing human figures, he suggested doing the eggs and sausages method.
-Basically, you will draw a series of eggs and sausage shapes as a rough draft.
+Anyway, he suggested doing the eggs and sausages method when doing human figures.
+As a rough draft, you will draw a series of eggs and sausage shapes.
 The sausages are for limbs like arms and legs.
 The eggs are for the torso and head.
 The great thing about this approach is that you could do awkward poses with it.